eagoyang/GOV3219-Intro-to-Computational-PoliSci/README.md

 # GOV3219-Intro-to-CPS
-This is the teaching materials for the GOV3219 Introduction to Computational Political Science offered by the Department of Government and International Affairs, Lingnan University, Hong Kong.
+Here are the teaching materials for the GOV3219 Introduction to Computational Political Science offered by the Department of Government and International Affairs, Lingnan University, Hong Kong.